fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 <span id="article-system-design"></span>

-[System Design for cbrtl: a comprehensive guide to designing your own system ->](/blog/system-design.html) gives you a comprehensive guide on how to design your own system.
+[System Design for cbrtl: a comprehensive guide to designing your own system ->](/blog/system-design.html) (*under construction*) gives you a comprehensive guide on how to design your own system.

 System designing is essential to build solid, production-grade applications.
 It makes sure that the application is equipped to handle whatever is thrown at it.
 We'd be deploying, scaling and building inherent architectures for all the projects that we build.
 For ex., the react-based college resource-sharing platform [⏎](#react-system-design) is deployed on Firebase, and the chat application is deployed on Netlify.
 The chat server is deployed on a VPS, and the movie rating prediction system is deployed on Heroku.
 This article [⏎](#article-system-design) above makes it clear why these decisions were made.